 Traders lose focus because they get stuck in a short-sighted mode.
-Say you want to get in shape, so you start going to the gym.
-You go for a few days, but don't notice any results.
+Suppose you want to get in shape, so you start going to the gym.
+You go for a few days but don't notice any results.
 You're sore, but you don't look any better.
-So you stop going—you don't see the results you want.
+So, you stop going—you don't see the results you want.
 A few months go by, and you do the same thing, then quit.
 This routine repeats until you give up altogether or eliminate your short-sighted thinking.

-If you do the right thing (follow your trading plan and make it your sole purpose to execute that plan flawlessly), your long-term goals take care of themselves.
+If you do the right thing (follow your trading plan and make it your sole purpose to execute that plan flawlessly), your long-term goals will take care of themselves.

 Fear, Greed, and Other Psychological Issues

 It takes less than five seconds of actual physical activity to open and manage a trade (set orders and adjust them if needed).
 Make five trades in two hours, and you have spent probably about 25 seconds doing "actual work."
 The rest of the time, you're tinkering around or thinking.
-That's almost 7200 seconds where you aren't trading but have the opportunity to mess up if you're not focused (and that's only for two hours; trade all day and you have loads of seconds of where a slight lapse in focus can ruin a trading day).
+That's almost 7,200 seconds where you aren't trading but have the opportunity to mess up if you're not focused (and that's only for two hours; trade all day, and you have loads of seconds of where a slight lapse in focus can ruin a trading day).

 This extreme focus is why we recommend day traders only trade for about one to two hours at a time; holding your focus for two hours is hard enough.
 Try to do it all day, and you'll start making mistakes.

 Nearly all psychological trading issues can be handled by removing other thoughts except for implementing the plan.
 Make no mistake, this is also very difficult to do.
 The mind is constantly wandering.
 As soon as it does, bring it back to focus on the task at hand.
 The more you do this, the better you'll get at it, the more focused you'll be, and the less likely you'll be to give back your gains.